timschristie/tim-christie.com/content/post/20180105/china-day-23.md

 Made a trip to the bank next, to try and figure out how to get something working that was causing issues.

 Went back to the hotel room afterwards to recharge our phones.

+Ate an early dinner, and had a quiet night avoiding the cold weather outdoors.